torvalds/linux/Documentation/arch/x86/cpuinfo.rst

 represents an ill-fated attempt from long time ago to put feature flags in an easy to find place for userspace.

-However, the amount of feature flags is growing by the CPU generation, leading to unparseable and unwieldy /proc/cpuinfo.
+However, the number of feature flags is growing with each CPU generation, leading to unparseable and unwieldy /proc/cpuinfo.

 What is more, those feature flags do not even need to be in that file